 Where do I send my finished article?

-Will I be informed if my article has been accepted or rejected and if so when?
+Will I be informed if my article has been accepted or rejected, and if so, when?

 Do you provide any feedback on submitted articles?

 Sometimes we may reach out to people if their article needs some changes before it can be reconsidered for publication.
+If feedback is provided, adjusted articles must be submitted within 5 days.

 When will my article be up on the website?